Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Quran 51:19

-Allah establishes determined rights in wealth for the poor and needy.
-The concept that only those with sufficient wealth have this obligation aligns with what is nisab as the threshold determining who possesses wealth requiring purification.
+Allah establishes determined rights in wealth for the poor and needy, but only from those who have sufficient wealth to give.
+The nisab threshold defines who has that capacity.

 Quran